 Visit the website of your area municipality for detailed information about their local parks and green spaces:

 Trail maps help you plan your route with markers for access points to trails, transit links and nearby amenities.

-The 2013 Cycling and Route Map of Kitchener/Waterloo or Cambridge pinpoints area transit routes, multi-use trails, bikeways, local amenities, points of interest and more.
+The Cycling and Route Map of Kitchener/Waterloo and Cambridge pinpoints area transit routes, multi-use trails, bikeways, local amenities, points of interest and more.
 The Woolwich Trails Map provides a link to picturesque trails encompassing Elmira, St. Jacobs, West Montrose and more.

 For interactive directions, including transit and cycling, try Google Maps.
 Collaboration between Google and the Region of Waterloo resulted in directions for cyclists, focusing on efficient routes and avoiding busy urban streets and hills.
 Click on the small bike image for custom cycling routes.